 The instructors for the course are Heather Cordell (University of Newcastle), Andrew DeWan (Yale University), Suzanne Leal (The Rockefeller University & Columbia University), Shamil Sunyaev (Harvard University) & Gao Wang (Columbia University).
 TBN (HRP Consulting Group) will lecture on ethics and the regulation of human subject research.
 A special guest lecture will be given by Jurg Ott (Rockefeller University).

 The maximum number of participants for this course is 34.

 Only individuals who are fully vaccinated for COVID can attend the course.
 With your application form include a scan of your COVID vaccination documentation.
 We will be following COVID protocols and the wearing of masks will be required.

 The course is wheelchair accessible.
 All disabilities will be accommodated.
 Handicapped individuals are encouraged to apply.

 Travel stipends of up to $1,000 each are available.
 Eligibility requirements are: (1) sufficient background and practical experience in statistical analysis of genetic data, and (2) demonstrated financial need.
 Preference for stipends will be given to pre-doctoral students and postdoctoral researchers.
 To apply for such a stipend, please attach a letter of request and enclose a letter of reference and proof of student or postdoctoral status.

-Knowledge genetic association analysis, genetic epidemiology and/or statistical genetics are screening criteria for the selection of participants.
-Please describe your experience in detail in your application.
-It is helpful if you also enclose a copy of your CV.
+Knowledge genetic association analysis, genetic epidemiology, and/or statistical genetics are screening criteria for the selection of participants.
+Please submit a copy of your CV with your application as well as a letter describing your expertise/experience in detail, e.g., research and training in statistical genetics or related fields.
 We may contact you personally to discuss your application.
-Although experience of using LINUX is not necessary it is highly beneficial to have basic knowledge of this operating system before the start of the course.
+If you do not have experience using Unix/LINUX it is highly beneficial to obtain this knowledge before the start of the course.